 Double Check Your Credit Report

 It is important to make sure your credit report is accurate and up to date.
-A new program enables you to receive a free credit report once a year.
+There is a program enables you to receive a free credit report once a year.
 You can get this free report on www.annualcreditreport.com.
 You can also get copies by calling the credit agencies, but there may be a small charge unless you have recently been denied credit.

 Stay Ahead of Your Credit

-Being aware of your credit report, making sure it is accurate, working to improve your credit characteristics and understanding the importance of your report can all help you ensure that credit will be there when you need it.
+Being aware of what is on your credit report, making sure it is accurate, working to improve your credit characteristics and understanding the importance of your report can all help you ensure that credit will be there when you need it.